-In the Spring of 2002, the label made its retail debut at the shockingly low price of $1.99 per bottle.
+In the spring of 2002, the label made its retail debut at the shockingly low price of $1.99 per bottle.
 Early on, in an internet chat room, a Trader Joe’s employee dubbed it “Two Buck Chuck” — a moniker that caught the eyes of budget-conscious shoppers.

 “People went apeshit,” Keith Wallace, a wine expert, told Thrillist.
 “It was the ‘Macarena’ of wine… And it was this blue-collar pride thing.
 People thought, ‘This bottle is just as good as one that’s $20.
 Screw those snobs.’”

 By early 2003, Charles Shaw had already sold 60m bottles.
 It was, by wine experts’ estimation, the fastest-growing wine in US history.

-For a $2 bottle, it performed astonishingly well in competitions.
-The Chardonnay won a double-gold at the 2007 California State Fair, and Wines & Vines Magazine rated it higher than a $67 bottle in a blind tasting.
+For a $2 bottle, it performed astonishingly well in competitions: The Chardonnay won a double-gold at the 2007 California State Fair, and Wines & Vines magazine rated it higher than a $67 bottle in a blind tasting.

 How to make money on a $2 bottle on wine